Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

-\end{lemma} The following lemma stating that any quantum instrument can be decomposed into a measurement followed by a quantum channel turns out to be a crucial ingredient in our proof.
+We start by showing that any quantum instrument can be decomposed into a measurement followed by a quantum channel turns out to be a crucial ingredient in our proof.
 We include a short proof of it for convenience.

 \begin{lemma} \emph{(E.g.\ Thm 7.2 in \cite{hayashi2016quantum})} Let $\mathcal{I}=\{\mathcal{I}_i\}_{i\in\Omega}$ be an instrument, and $\{M_i\}_i$ its corresponding POVM, i.e.\ $\mathcal{I}_i^\dagger(\mathbbm{1}) = M_i$.
 Then, for every $i\in\Omega$, there exists a quantum channel (CPTP map) $\mathcal{E}_i$ such that